gadicc/async-streamify/README.md

 ## Features

 - [x] Supports promises, async iterators and objects containing them.
-- [x] Objects can be (asynchronusly!) nested any number of levels deep.
+- [x] Objects can be (asynchronously!) nested any number of levels deep.
 - [x] Results are sent as they become available, while respecting backpressure.
 - [x] The client receives actual promises, async iterators, etc.
 - [x] Great for sending over HTTP, web workers, and text-based mediums.